Lind-Project/lind-wasm/docs/contribute/unit-tests.md

 - `testfiles/`: Extra files needed by tests, copied into Lind FS.

 ## How to add test cases
-To add test cases, a file with .c extension containing c code can be added the approriate folder in the tests/unit-tests folder, during the test suite run, the test case will be picked up and ran.
+To add test cases, a file with .c extension containing c code can be added the appropriate folder in the tests/unit-tests folder, during the test suite run, the test case will be picked up and ran.
 If the outputs of the file can be directly compared, ie contents of gcc run == contents of lind-wasm run, that would be enough

 If there are changes in the outputs of the native run and lind-wasm run and the outputs needs to be parsed and compared with custom functions, the comparator python script can be added at the same folder as the test case and the python script should be written in such a way that it should be success (exit 0) if everything passes as required or error out if its a failure case.

 Any failure in compiling or running using gcc or lind-wasm is considered a failure.
-Additonaly if there is a script for comparing outputs, the failure of that script is also considered a failure.
+Additonally if there is a script for comparing outputs, the failure of that script is also considered a failure.
 Mismatch in native(gcc) and wasm outputs are also considered a failure.

 ## Example Combined Usage

 ```
-scrips/wasmtestreport.py --generate-html --skip config_tests file_tests --timeout 10 --output results_json --report test_report
+scripts/wasmtestreport.py --generate-html --skip config_tests file_tests --timeout 10 --output results_json --report test_report
 ```

 This will: